Antigua PM warns of mandatory vaccination for nationalsMonday, May 03, 2021

-“This is not a threat,” Browne said on his weekend radio programme, saying that the pandemic has had a tremendous impact on the socio-economic development of the island since the first case was diagnosed here last March.
+“This is not a threat,” Browne said on his weekend radio programme, saying that the pandemic has had a tremendous impact on the socio-economic development of the country since the first case was diagnosed here last March.

-“We are struggling on a monthly basis to meet salaries and wages and you are telling me that Antigua and Barbuda, as one of the hardest-hit countries, one of the most vulnerable, you are telling me we have the luxury of not getting vaccinated?
+“We are struggling on a monthly basis to meet salaries and wages and you are telling me that Antigua and Barbuda as one of the hardest-hit countries, one of the most vulnerable, you are telling me we have the luxury of not getting vaccinated.

 “This type of hesitancy and reluctance to get vaccinated is just totally unacceptable.
-I mean, we have been trying to avoid introducing any mandatory requirements for vaccinations but I want to signal here – if we have to do it we will do so.
+I mean we have been trying to avoid introducing any mandatory requirements for vaccinations, but I want to signal here, if we have to do it we will do so.

-“It is going to be an inescapable fact that our people have no choice but to get vaccinated.
-They either do so voluntarily to protect lives and livelihoods or be forced to do so,” Browne told radio listeners.
+“It is going to be an inescapable fact that our people have no choice but to get vaccinated, they either do so voluntarily to protect lives and livelihoods or be forced to do so,” Browne told radio listeners.

 He told radio listeners that refusals to get vaccinated are delaying herd immunity, insisting “we are putting an entire population at risk”.

-“We have the weapon to deal with COVID and if these individuals refuse to avail themselves of the vaccines and allow a third wave to come and wipe out even more people than you have hospitalisations, and we can't even recover the economy…then we have to blame these irresponsible persons.”
+“We have the weapon to deal with COVID and if these individuals refuse to avail themselves of the vaccines and allow a third wave to come and wipe out even more people than you have, hospitalisations, and we can't even recover the economy…then we have to blame these irresponsible persons.”

 Antigua and Barbuda has set a target of 70 per cent of its population to be vaccinated in order to get herd immunity and Browne said during the vaccination exercise last week, just over 100 people took advantage of the programme.